iamalperen/clc-js/README.md

 # Clc-js

-# THIS LIBRARY IS NO LONGER DEVELOPED.
+# THIS LIBRARY IS NO LONGER SUPPORTED.
 NEW AND MORE COMPHERENSIVE VERSION CAN BE REACHED BY https://github.com/iamalperen/mea-js

 clc.js is a lightweight math calculation library.